Which Of The Following Would Not Be Considered Physical Abuse

 • Education: Teachers may need to physically intervene to break up fights or prevent students from harming themselves or others.

 In these cases, the physical contact is usually justified by the job requirements and is not intended to cause harm.
-However, excessive force or actions that are outside the scope of the job duties could still be considered abusive.
+That said, excessive force or actions that are outside the scope of the job duties could still be considered abusive.

 10. Discipline Without Physical Harm

-While the use of physical punishment is a contentious issue, it's important to distinguish between discipline that involves physical harm and discipline that does not.
+While the use of physical punishment is a contentious issue, make sure to distinguish between discipline that involves physical harm and discipline that does not.
 Actions such as:

 • Verbal reprimands.